poohcom1/godot-animation-player-refactor/README.md

 # Animation Player Refactor
-A Godot addon to easily refactor Animation Player tracks.
+A Godot addon for refactoring animations for the `AnimationPlayer`.

+Edit property references, delete tracks, and even change the root node of the Animation Player without breaking all the path references.
+No need to manually update every single track everytime you move or rename a node and properties in the scene.

 ## Features
+ - Adds a "Refactor" menu option to the animation dock
- - Rename value tracks/methods/nodes
+ - Rename tracks and properties
- - Delete tracks/nodes
+ - Delete tracks and properties
- - Change root node
+ - Change the root node path of the `AnimationPlayer`
- - Mark invalid properties/nodes
+ - Marks invalid properties/nodes

+📄 Note that this addon only refactor *Animations*, so deleting or renaming node does not affect the actual nodes.
+It is recommended to move/rename the actual nodes first, and then use the plugin to fix broken animations.

 ⚠️ Please make sure to use proper version control with this addon, since it is not possible to undo changes.